 Expedia Travel, for example, makes about 90% of its revenue via an API that allows other apps to book flights, hotel rooms, and rental cars. eBay makes about 60% of sales via an API that lets people buy goods without visiting the marketplace.
 Around 50% of Salesforce’s revenue comes from an API that empowers custom CRM systems.

 According to the Markets and Marketers report, the API management market size is expected to grow from $ 4.5 billion in 2022 to $13.7 billion by 2027.
-There are a number of reasons why a business should consider API development:
+There are a number of reasons why a business should consider API development services:

 - Better security.
 APIs control access to valuable data.
 Authorized users can only perform specific actions.
 A well-designed API can protect your system against all kinds of attacks and traffic spikes.